 Have a professional mold-removal company examine your home

 The first step to defeating mold is to determine if your fire-damaged house has it, especially in areas that sustained water damage or are near such zones.
 To ease your mind even further, have a professional come out and examine your home.
 You can’t be too careful when it comes to mold, particularly when considering selling your fire-damaged house.
-This step not only ensures the safety and health of your living environment but also potentially increases the marketability and value of your property to potential buyers.
+This crucial step not only ensures the safety and health of your living environment but also potentially increases the marketability and value of your property to potential buyers.
+Proactively taking measures against mold in fire-damaged houses not only protects your investment but also safeguards the well-being of everyone who enters the home.

 Control moisture inside your home